“A Higher Perspective”

 In 2014 I moved from the United States to France and in 2016 I moved into a new apartment.

-I recently moved to a new apartment.
-To a new country.
-I use my camera, a lot of the time as a tool to help me understand the world around me, to help me adjust and decipher the differences of my new surroundings.
-Understanding a new culture and language are extraordinarily difficult.
-Prior to moving here my approach to photography was strictly street, up close and personal.
+I use my camera as a tool to help me understand the world around me.
+It helps me decipher and adjust to the differences of my new surroundings.
+Understanding a new culture and language is extraordinarily difficult for me.
+In the past my approach to photography was strictly street, in your face, up close and personal.

-Afterwards, I found myself slowly starting to isolate my subjects in a greater expanse of view.
-Looking to get a little more distance from these people I could not fully communicate with makes me feel safer.
-I noticed that I did not leave my apartment as often as I used to, feeling a little cutoff and isolated from the things that I knew.
+Now, I find myself slowly starting to isolate myself from my subjects, in a greater expanse of view.
+Getting a little more distance from the people I cannot fully communicate with makes me feel a little safer.
+I noticed that I do not leave my apartment as often as I used to, feeling a little cutoff and isolated from the things that I used to do.

 In this series of work I show the solitude and the awesome beauty that I sometimes see from watching “life” pass me by, high in my perch above the streets.
 Every time I open the shutters on the windows, I never know what to expect to see; sun, rain, snow, will i see the mountains or will they be covered in a shroud of mist.
 The distance of my subjects and their anonymity are isolated within a frame full of chaos, complex angles and shapes.
 I find them mysterious, different and fascinating as they scurry about with their lives.
 Living on the 7th floor, I spend a lot of time on the balconies looking out at the world below watching . . . dreaming . . . wondering. . .
 “Who are these people?”, “Where are they are going?”, “What are they going to do?”, “Who are they going to meet?”.
 As I isolate myself and ponder this from, “A Higher Perspective”.

 Please click on photographs below to view full screen.